Cray-HPE/docs-csm/install/create_hmn_connections_json.md

     linux# systemctl start docker
     ```

-2. Load the hms-shcd-parser docker image from the CSM release distribution.
+2. Load the hms-shcd-parser container image from the CSM release distribution.
 Only required if the CSM release distribution includes container images, otherwise this step can be skipped.

     > Note: The load-container-image.sh script works with both Podman and Docker